LennartHennigs/RG35XX-H-Notes/README.md

 ### Mapping Keys to Pad Buttons For a Single Game

-- You can define keys to be mapped to buttons (for keyboard controlled system, e.g. Amstrad).
+- You can define keys to be mapped to buttons (for keyboard-controlled systems, e.g., Amstrad).
-- To see the current configuration `SELECT > View Pad to Keyboard Information`.
+- To see the current configuration, `SELECT > View Pad to Keyboard Information.`
 - To edit it: `A (long press) > Edit PadToKey Profile`.
 - This will create a configuration file in your `roms/` folder, either a `.p2k.cfg`or a `.keys` file.
 - `.p2k.cfg` files have a [config style format](https://wiki.recalbox.com/en/advanced-usage/pad-to-keyboard).